-TL;DR: Dictation software for Mac split into two camps by 2026: cloud subscription apps ($12 to $15 per month, forever) and on-device one-time apps you buy once.
-Infina is the one-time camp's endgame at $99 as of July 2026, and it owns the year's real dividing line: hands-free.
+TL;DR: Dictation software for Mac split into two camps by 2026: cloud apps that stream your audio to their servers ($12 to $15 per month) and on-device apps that transcribe on your own Mac.
+Infina is the on-device camp's endgame at $99/year as of July 2026, unlimited words and unlimited voice commands, and it owns the year's real dividing line: hands-free.
 From a couple of feet away you say "type" plus your words and they get typed, say "send" and Enter is pressed, say "open Cursor" and you are in the next app, keyboard untouched.
 Every other app on this page still starts with a hotkey.
 7-day no-questions refund.

 How we got here: subscriptions won 2024 and 2025